Usage Surface

 Current status

 As of the current codebase, the web console remains the reference implementation for the product surface.
-It carries the broadest shipped operator surface, including runtime host pairing, discovery, batch-add, and attach-mode session sync for Hermes, Claude Code, Codex, and OpenClaw.
+It carries the broadest shipped operator surface, including agent detail governance tabs with lifecycle actions, plus runtime host pairing, discovery, batch-add, attach-mode session sync, experimental managed inspection, runtime-host governance summaries, and managed write boundary previews for supported Hermes, Claude Code, Codex, and OpenClaw runtimes.

 Feature Map#